semgrep/semgrep-docs/docs/getting-started.md

       ```

   3. Run recommended Semgrep Registry rules:
+      1. On **macOS or Linux**, in the directory to scan:
         ```bash
         docker run --rm -v "${PWD}:/src" returntocorp/semgrep semgrep --config=auto
         ```
         The provided `-v` option mounts the current directory into the container to be scanned.
 Change directories locally or provide a specific local directory in the command to scan a different directory.
+      2. On **Windows**, in the directory to scan:
+        ```bash
+        docker run --rm -v "%cd%:/src" returntocorp/semgrep semgrep --config=auto
+        ```

 </TabItem>